 “I’m going to need my fee before that, Mr Brace.”

 “You’ll get your money, woman!
 Just tell me!”
-His palm slapping the desk.

-He slid his hand over to take the slip of paper.
+I placed it on the desk and he slid his hand over to take the slip of paper.

 “£165, Mr Brace.”